vilinfield/Intellij-Dust/README.md

 ## Developer Notes

 1. Open the project with Intellij.
-The project is already setup to be an Intellij Plugin Module and should have the build settings configured.
-The only build dependency is the IDEA SDK.
-However, you may need to configure the SDK version and location specific to your system.
+The project is already setup to be a Gradle IntelliJ Plugin and should have the build settings already configured.
+The only dependency is a Java 11 SDK which may need to be configured for your system.
 2. Install the [Grammar-Kit](https://plugins.jetbrains.com/plugin/?id=6606) plugin.
-3. You will need the Grammar-Kit to generate the parser source files from Dust.bnf and JFlex to generate the DustLexer from Dust.flex.
-Since the generated sources are not checked into version control, you need to remember to generate the lexer/parser before compiling.
+3. You will need Grammar-Kit to generate the parser source files from Dust.bnf and JFlex to generate the DustLexer from Dust.flex.
+Since the generated sources are not checked into version control, you need to remember to generate the lexer/parser before compiling using the generateParser and generateLexer Gradle tasks.
-4. Build the plugin from the standard build configuration and then generate the installable jar using Build -> Prepare Plugin Module 'dustsyntax' For Deployment.
+4. Build the plugin and prepare it for deployment using the buildPlugin Gradle task.
 5. (Optional) Install [PSI Viewer](https://plugins.jetbrains.com/plugin/?id=227) plugin which lets you see the parse tree graphically.